 Q: What, if any, assistance programs and or resources are available for striking employees?

 A: There are many resources available to our members.
-See the resource section of this handbook or visit our website at (www.iamlocal2786.org or facebook.com/iam2786) for more information.
-The Union will also have trained counselors ready to help you get information.
+See the resource section of this handbook.

 Q: Is there someone who can help me deal with bill collectors, credit card companies, etc.?